Manuel Azaña: Presidency

 on 13 July, José Calvo Sotelo, leader of a small monarchist grouping in the Cortes, was arrested and murdered by a mixed group of Socialist gunmen and Assault Guards.
 Azaña and Quiroga did not act effectively against the killers.

-On 17 July, right-wing, Falangist, and Monarchist elements in the Republican army proclaimed the overthrow of the Republic.
+On 17 July, right-wing, Falangist, and monarchist elements in the Republican army proclaimed the overthrow of the Republic.
 The rebellion failed in Madrid, however.
 Azaña replaced Quiroga as Prime Minister with his ally Diego Martínez Barrio, and the government attempted a compromise with the rebels, which was rejected by General Mola.

 On 13 September, Azaña authorized Minister of Finance Juan Negrín to move the nation's gold reserve to wherever Negrin thought it would be secure.
 Negrin shipped it to the Soviet Union, which claimed it in payment for arms supplied to the Republic.

-In 1938, Azaña moved to Barcelona with the rest of the Republican government, and was cut off there when the Monarchist forces drove to the sea between Barcelona and Valencia.
+In 1938, Azaña moved to Barcelona with the rest of the Republican government, and was cut off there when the monarchist forces drove to the sea between Barcelona and Valencia.

-When Barcelona fell to the rebels on 26 January 1939, Azaña fled to France.
-He passed through the Pyrenees on foot on 5 February 1939.